-CPS funds early childhood education programs through both schools and community-based organizations.
-The key to choosing the right program is figuring out what works for your family.
+Chicago Public Schools funds early childhood education programs through both schools and community-based organizations.
+The key to choosing the right program is determining what works for your family.

 Things to consider when choosing a program:

 - Location (Age eligible residence of Chicago may apply to any program)